Quantum Complexity of Permutations

 \\$$

-A central problem in quantum computation is finding efficient quantum circuits to solve interesting computational problems.
 A quantum computation is a unitary transformation implemented by a given finite set of unitary transformations called logic gates.
 Quantum complexity of a unitary transformation is then defined as the smallest number of logic gates needed to implement the unitary transformation (c.f.
+[1, 2, 3, 5, 6, 7, 8, 9, 10, 11, 12]).
+A central problem in quantum computation is to estimate the quantum complexity of a unitary.
+In [1, 2, 7, 8, 11], a geometric method was developed to investigate quantum complexity.
+In this article, we use a combination of geometric ideas with combinatorial techniques to study the quantum complexity of permutations, a special type of unitary transformations.
+Our results can be applied to high energy physics and quantum field theory.

-[1, 2, 3, 5, 6, 7, 8, 9, 10]).
-In this article, we study the quantum complexity of permutations, a special type of unitary transformations.
-We show the following.
-First, we give an explicit construction of permutations with quadratic quantum complexity lower bound.
-Secondly, we show that all permutations have quadratic quantum complexity upper bound.
-Finally, we prove that almost all permutations have quadratic quantum complexity lower bound.
+The main results of this article are as follows.
+First, we give an explicit construction of permutations with quadratic quantum complexity lower bound $\frac{n^2-2n-7}{4}$.
+Secondly, we show that all permutations have quadratic quantum complexity upper bound $3 (n-1)^2$.
+Finally, we prove that almost all permutations have quadratic quantum complexity lower bound $\frac{1}{32} n^2-3$.